The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Architecture of the proof

-The authors thank Alexander Robey for interesting discussions and feedback on an early draft.
-The research of H. Hassani is supported by the NSF CAREER award, AFOSR YIP, the Intel Rising Star award, as well as the AI Institute for Learning-Enabled Optimization at Scale (TILOS).
-A. Javanmard is partially supported by the Sloan Research Fellowship in mathematics, an Adobe Data Science Faculty Research Award and the NSF CAREER Award DMS-1844481.
+\begin{acks}[Acknowledgments] The authors thank Alexander Robey for interesting discussions and feedback on an early draft. \end{acks}

+\begin{funding} The research of H. Hassani is supported by the NSF CAREER award, AFOSR YIP, the Intel Rising Star award, as well as the AI Institute for Learning-Enabled Optimization at Scale (TILOS).
+A. Javanmard is partially supported by the Sloan Research Fellowship in mathematics, an Adobe Data Science Faculty Research Award, the NSF CAREER Award DMS-1844481 and NSF Award DMS-2311024. \end{funding}